Online Bachelor of Library Science Degree Program Summaries

 - Online content editors

-According to the U.S. Bureau of Labor Statistics (BLS), while growth in the library and information science field is expected to be slow between 2006 and 2016, the best career opportunities will be in non-traditional settings, such as consulting firms, private corporations and nonprofit organizations.
-A library science graduate employed in these environments might create databases, websites or Intranet sites, in order to organize valuable information for the employer or clients.
+According to the U.S. Bureau of Labor Statistics (BLS), while growth in the library and information science field is expected to be slow between 2012 and 2022, the best career opportunities will be in non-traditional settings, such as consulting firms, private corporations and nonprofit organizations.

 Related to Online Bachelor Library Science Degree